 Overview

-Each agreement type in ConnectWise will tie to a contract type in e-automate, to get the most out of the automation you want to ensure that you have all the proper agreement types set up in ConnectWise.
+Each agreement type in ConnectWise will tie to a contract type in e-automate.
+To get the most out of the automation, you want to ensure that you have all the proper agreement types set up in ConnectWise.
 You should have one agreement type for every "flavor" of agreement that you sell and should not have to make adjustments to rates or coverage at the agreement level.
 If you make any manual adjustments in ConnectWise to the agreement, you'll have to make those same manual adjustments to the contract in e-automate.

-When you use this agreement, most of the time you don't make changes at the agreement level...but there are clients where Onsite is not covered and for those agreements, you make the adjustment at the agreement level and move the Onsite work type to the Not Covered list:
+When you use this agreement, most of the time you don't make changes at the agreement level...but there are clients where Onsite is not covered, and for those agreements, you make the adjustment at the agreement level and move the Onsite work type to the Not Covered list:

 Agreements amended in this way will have to be manually touched in e-automate when the contract is created.
 The best practice in this scenario is to create a second agreement type where the Onsite work type is not covered as the default, then no adjustments would be needed at the agreement level.

-Agreement Types
+Agreement Types and Contract Types

-1. Review Agreements in ConnectWise or Contracts in e-automate, depending on where you currently do your IT billing.
+Step One: Review Agreements in ConnectWise or Contracts in e-automate, depending on where you currently do your IT billing.

 What are all of the "flavors" of agreements/contracts that you are currently billing your customers?